Jerome Schlichter - Senior Partner

 In recent rankings of the most influential people in the 401(k) industry by 401kWire.com, Jerry has repeatedly ranked in the top 5.
 This is due to his handling of nationwide class actions on behalf of employees and retirees in large 401(k) plans alleging excessive fees and conflicts of interest that reduce employees’ and retirees’ retirement assets.

 Throughout his career, he has also handled major precedent-setting class action and mass tort cases on behalf of individuals.
 He currently represents employees and retirees of large companies with claims of excessive fees in their retirement plans.
 He and the firm have obtained settlements in these 401(k) excessive fee cases of more than $300 million for employees and retirees, in addition to significant improvements in their 401(k) plans; in total, this relief has been valued at more than $1.5 billion.
 He also was lead attorney for the firm in the first and only full trial of an excessive fee case in the country.
 This trial resulted in a substantial eight-figure verdict on behalf of employees and retirees in the ABB 401(k) plan.

 Jerry has been featured in numerous national publications, including the New York Times, Reuters, Bloomberg, USA Today, and the Wall Street Journal, for his success in obtaining precedent-setting results involving claims of excessive fees against large employers, and for the reduction in fees his cases have caused throughout the 401(k) industry.
 According to a recent article published in Reuters, the CEO of Brightscope, an independent company which evaluates 401(k) plans, stated, speaking of Mr. Schlichter’s national impact on 401(k) plan fees, that “[h]is impact has been humongous."
-The New York Times has referred to Jerry as a “a lone ranger of the 401(k)’s,” and he has been referred to by Investment News as “public enemy no. 1 for 401(k) profiteers” and by Chief Investment Officer as “the industry’s most feared attorney.”
+The New York Times has referred to Jerry as “a Lone Ranger of the 401(k)’s,” and he has been referred to by Investment News as “public enemy no. 1 for 401(k) profiteers” and by Chief Investment Officer as “the industry’s most feared attorney.”